praveen5733/Object-Detection-in-an-Urban-Environment/README.md

 | ![](images/lossImp3.png)  |  ![](images/lossImp4.png) |
 | ![](images/lossImp5.png)  |   |

 With the addition of the data augmentations , adjusted learning rate, batch size increased to 4 and training for longer iterations we can see the loss is converging.
+The loss convergence is less fluctuating now.
+The blue dot represent the evaluation loss which is also now close to training loss.
   Although, training loss is still decreasing, but validation loss and mAP have plateaued.
 So, further training would overfit the dataset.

 ### Creating an animation
 #### Export the trained model